 Duvets Buying Guide

-A cosy, light choice made with fluffy feathers collected from the breast area of the bird.
+A cosy, light choice made from the warmest and fluffiest feathers

 Heavier than down but less expensive, the feathers are larger and more substantial.